... build a chronology of live wood: first year, second year, third year and so on

-Up, in the most extreme cases, to cause the death of the plant, especially during the summer period: a period in which the internal circulation of the plant is severely tested by the high demand/loss of water from the canopy.
+In the most extreme cases, it causes the death of the plant, especially during the summer period: a period in which the internal circulation of the plant is severely tested by the high demand/loss of water from the canopy.

 “… a rethinking of pruning, so that it was more respectful of the physiology of the plant”…

-We therefore believed that the first thing to do was precisely prevention and that prevention must necessarily pass from a rethinking of pruning, so that it was more respectful of the physiology of the plant.
-We therefore codified our Simonit&Sirch Pruning Method, behind which there has been and still is a constant commitment to research and practical application in the vineyard.
+We therefore believed that the first thing to do was prevention and that prevention must necessarily transpire from a rethinking of pruning, so that it is more respectful of the physiology of the plant.
+We therefore codified our Simonit&Sirch Pruning Method, behind which there has been, and still is, a constant commitment to research and practical application in the vineyard.